scout24ch/frontend-challenge/README.md

 4. Run `npm start`
 5. This will bring up a simple dev server and an API

-You're all set, if your browser looks like this
+You're all set, if your browser looks like this:
 ![browser.png](docs/browser.png)

 ## Work